Local finiteness in varieties of MS4-algebras: Finitely generated algebras

 Correct partitions are the kernels of continuous p-morphisms.
 Hence, by standard duality theory (as outlined in \cref{rem:jt-duality}), the lattice of correct partitions of $\frk{F}$ ordered by inclusion is dually isomorphic to the lattice of subalgebras of $\frk{F}^*$.

 \begin{remark} As noted in the previous definition, when a partition $K$ is correct with respect to the equivalence relation $E$, the relations actually commute and we have $EK = KE$.
-Thus, not only does $E$ descend to an equivalence relation $\overline{E}$ on $K$-classes, but $K$ descends to a well-defined equivalence relation on $E$-classes.
-As such we will use the notation $\overline{K}$ for the analogously defined relation on $E$-classes.
+Thus, not only does $E$ give rise to an equivalence relation $\overline{E}$ on $K$-classes, but $K$ also gives rise to an equivalence relation on $E$-classes, which we denote by $\overline{K}$.
 In particular, two $E$-classes are $\overline{K}$-related iff every member of each class is $K$-related to some member of the other.
 This idea is put to use in \cref{thm:one-generated} and \cref{lem:partition-lift}. \end{remark}

 We now adapt to our setting a dual characterization of finitely generated algebras; this criterion was given in the setting of $\msf{S4}$-algebras and Heyting algebras in \cite{Esa77}, with an identical proof.